uc-cdis/cloud-automation/kube/services/fluentd/README.md

 # TL;DR

-Fluentd would let us send containers and kubelet logs to cloudwatch
+Fluentd would let us send containers and kubelet logs to cloudwatch.

 # Some details